 California is a very large state and during fire season news reports may make it seem that the whole state is burning.
-We are located hundreds of miles further north of what the media commonly refers to as "Northern California fires".
-During fire season, concerned visitors frequently ask if wildfires are impacting the redwood parks and whether it is safe to visit.
-Often, there is nothing to report apart from "It's all good here".
-The following sites and links provide upto date information on smoke / air quality, wildfire locations and size, and current conditions at the redwoods.
+That is not the case.
+Redwood National and State Parks is located hundreds of miles north of San Francisco and what the media refers to as "Northern California fires".
+During fire season, concerned visitors wonder if wildfires are impacting us - and whether it is safe to visit.
+Normally even in the busiest of fire seasons, there is nothing for our staff to report apart from "It's all quiet here".

 The 2021 fires in Sequoia and Kings Canyon National Parks

 were more than 500-miles from our location.
 The "fires in the redwoods" as seen on the news in August 2020 were 400-miles south of us at Big Basin Redwoods State Park